curl/everything-curl/building-source.md

 ## On Windows

 You can build curl on Windows in several different ways.
-We recommend using the MSVC compiler from Microsoft or the free and open mingw compiler.
+We recommend using the MSVC compiler from Microsoft or the free and open source mingw compiler.
 The build process is however not limited to these.

 ### nmake